The previous page closed with

 \]

-where \(u(x, t)\) represents the transverse displacement of a vibrating string — or, more
+equation, where \(u(x, t)\) represents the transverse displacement of a vibrating

-diffusion — the wave equation's natural physical content is propagation: a localized
+space.
+Where the heat equation's natural physical content is dissipation, the

 The wave equation is the second representative of the classical trichotomy of linear

-heat equation that runs through reversibility, regularity, propagation speed, and
+contrast against the heat equation that runs through reversibility, regularity,

 Wave Equation on a Bounded Interval